HSG-AIML/NeurIPS_2021-Weight_Space_Learning/README.md

 >. tqdm: 4.53.0
 >. einops: 0.3.0
 >. umap-learn: 0.5.1
+In order to use the local modules in ray.tune actors, navigate to modules and install the packages locall with 'pip3 install -e .'

 # Run experiments
 Code for each experiment can be found in its own directory, e.g., './21_mnist_seed/'.
 Run 'python3 compute_baselines.py' to compute the baselines, and 'python3 simclr_ae_xyz.py' to train a neural representation and compute downstream tasks.